-Raised by his mother and extended family, Nkrumah spent his childhood “in the village, in the bush and on the nearby sea”.
+Raised by his mother and extended family, Nkrumah spent his childhood “in the village, in the bush and on the nearby sea”, according to one account.

 His mother later sent him to the elementary school run by a Catholic mission at Half Assini, where he performed incredibly well.

 By 1925, Nkrumah was already a student-teacher in the school and even got baptized into the faith before he met Reverend Alec Garden Fraser, principal of the Government Training College (which would become Achimota School) in the Gold Coast’s capital, Accra.